October 5, 2021

 - Insurance deductibles

-Some Medigap policies give you coverage for services that traditional Medicare fails to cover.
+Some Medigap policies give you coverage for services that Original Medicare fails to cover.
 For instance, there are policies that will pay for medical care when you’re traveling in a foreign country.
-Traditional Medicare will cover its portion of the amount approved, and after that, Medigap will step in to cover its approved amount.
+Original Medicare will cover its portion of the amount approved, and after that, Medigap will step in to cover its approved amount.

 To get a Medigap plan, you must be signed up for Medicare Part A and Part B. When you take out a Medigap policy, you’ll be paying a private insurance company once a month.
 This will be in addition to what you owe each month for Medicare.